BrunoPrincipi/TSA/README.md

 # Project Overview
 Welcome to my time series forecasting project, inspired by the practical insights gained from the book "Time Series Forecasting in Python."
 Here, I apply the knowledge acquired from the book to predict retail sales trends in New Zealand over the next two years.
-By implementing Python-based techniques recommended in the book, I aim to actively utilize and demonstrate the acquired skills.
+By implementing Python-based techniques recommended, I aim to actively utilize and demonstrate the acquired skills.
 The specific focus is on forecasting retail sales, utilizing Stats NZ data and following the step-by-step approach outlined in the book written by Marco Peixeiro.
 Book: Peixeiro, Marco.
 Time Series Forecasting in Python.
 Manning Publications, 2022.

 # Project Structure